juzztjawa/spotify-agent/README.md

 Make sure you have Node.js installed (>=18) since this repo uses npx.

-### 3. Run the Spotify MCP Server
+### 3. Run the Spotify MCP Server (Only for first time)
 From inside the cloned repo directory:

 ```bash
 npx @modelcontextprotocol/inspector uv --directory . run spotify-mcp
 ```

-This will start the Spotify MCP server and print an authentication link in the terminal.

-readme_md_continued = """
+This will start the MCP server inspector.Press the connect button,then go to tools and then press list tools.
+This will open up a set of tools.Press any tool - for this case, let's consider using the tool 'SpotifyQueue'.
+Here, there are 2 actions - add or get.
+Type get and press run tool.
+This will open the authentication window for spotify.

 ### 4. Authenticate Your Spotify Account

-- Click the **authentication link** shown in the terminal after running the above command.
 - It will redirect you to Spotify for login/authorization.
 - Tokens will be saved locally and reused for future sessions.